Q: What’s parkour?

 Q: What do I need to do for my first class?

-A: Please arrive 10-15 minutes early to familiarize yourself with the facility, get changed, and fill out our waiver (you must have a parent signature if under 18!).
-Our waiver can be found here.
+A: Please arrive 10-15 minutes early to familiarize yourself with the facility, get changed, and fill out our waiver (minors need a parent to sign).

 Q: What do I wear?

 A: Anything you feel comfortable moving in!
 Most people prefer athletic shorts or pants, and a stretchy or loose fitting shirt.

 Q: What about shoes?

 A: Shoes with minimal tread and sticky rubber are best.
 You also want to look for a relatively flexible, light shoe.
 Most people prefer some padding, especially as they’re learning, but avoid shoes that have excessive cushion.
 You need a good feel of the obstacle underneath you––ideally, you want to be able to curl your toes around the edges of rails and walls.
 We also recommend zero-drop, minimalist footwear because they promote stronger, healthier feet.
 If you want to learn more about barefoot/minimalist training, watch this video by Apex founder Ryan Ford.

 Q: What should I bring?

 A: Bring a water bottle and a post-workout snack if you’d like.
 We also offer bottles of water and snacks available for purchase.